Dubwise56/Dubs-Performance-Analyzer/README.md

 # For Modders

+## Exceptions
+When exceptions are thrown in a method that is being profiled, The timer will be completely ***incorrect***.
+This is because the Stopwatch's `Stop()` function will never be called.
+This could hypothetically be remedied by using a Finalizer (or a raw try-catch), but this will incur a large amount of overhead, likely slowing the game to a crawl in categories with large amounts of methods.

+There is the potential of in the future making a switch which would enable you to profile while including a try-catch for specific methods.
+However it is more work than it is worth currently, if it is a feature you would like, you are free to implement it yourself [here](Source/Profiling/Utility/ProfilingUtility/MethodTransplanting.cs#L79-L227)

 ## Using the Analyzer.xml
 You can create a tab in the Analyzer specifically for your mod ahead of time by creating an XML file.
 This saves you the work of having to repatch the same methods to profile your mod during development.
 The file should be formatted as follows:
 ```xml